 Standing Water

 Pools of water around your septic system or drain field can indicate that the system is not draining properly.
-This is a serious issue that requires immediate attention.
+This is a serious issue that requires immediate attention of Prolonging the Life of Your Septic System with Regular Inspections.

 Lush, Green Grass